Intussusception - Quick Consult

 • Intussusception should be considered in the evaluation of lethargy or altered consciousness, especially in infants.

-• The lead point is the leading edge of the intussusception and is usually seen in older children and may be due to an anatomic anomaly such as Meckel’s diverticulum, polyp or lymphoma.
+• The lead point is the leading edge of the intussusception and is usually seen in older children; it may be due to an anatomic anomaly such as Meckel’s diverticulum, polyp or lymphoma.

-• Classic triad – currant-jelly stool, sausage abdominal mass in RUQ and pain seen in less than 15% of patients
+• Classic triad – Currant-jelly stool, sausage-shaped abdominal mass in RUQ, and pain - seen in less than 15% of patients.

 • Approximately 33% of patients do not pass blood or mucus or develop an abdominal mass.